Akash-Sharma1/Hand-written-Mistake-Inducer/README.md

 Any of the operation is randomly applied on a random word from a given sentence, and the resulting word can be placed back in its correct place.

 This program relies on phonetics and jellybean python librarie.
-Sound codes are generated via Soundex, Demetaphone algorithms which are provided by "phonectincs" library https://pypi.org/project/phonetics/ distance between the words is calculated via jaro wrinkler algorithm which is provided by "jellybean" library https://jellyfish.readthedocs.io/en/latest/
+Sound codes are generated via Soundex, Demetaphone algorithms which are provided by "phonetics" library https://pypi.org/project/phonetics/ distance between the words is calculated via jaro wrinkler algorithm which is provided by "jellybean" library https://jellyfish.readthedocs.io/en/latest/